National Legal Service Solicitors ensure charges are discontinued against victim of modern day slavery

 At this point the Crown Prosecution Service had the option to either drop the charges against our client, or continue with the prosecution.
 Initially the prosecution decided to continue with the case against our client, however after National Legal Service Solicitors made numerous representations to the prosecution that it was not in the interests of justice to proceed, the Crown Prosecution Service discontinued the case.
 Our client having had no previous convictions before this case remains of good character.

-If you or someone you know may have been a victim of modern-day slavery, you can talk confidentially to a member of our team by phoning +44 (0) 20 3601 5051, or fill in our enquiry form and someone will get back to you shortly.
+If you or someone you know may have been a victim of modern-day slavery, you can talk confidentially to our criminal defence solicitors in London by phoning +44 (0) 20 3601 5051, or fill in our enquiry form and someone will get back to you shortly.